 There are several positions associated with investing and stock trading, but the specifics vary.
 Regardless, you need to possess the key skills to excel in these professions.

-While some skills required are often learned overtime (like control or focus), others need more formal education; like a clear understanding of economics, technical analysis, financial markets, and research.
+While some skills required are often learned over time (like control or focus), others need more formal education; like a clear understanding of economics, technical analysis, financial markets, and research.
 However, there are lots of degrees that generally cover these fields.
 For instance, almost all degrees have a research component in their course line, but not all degrees will teach you the needed research skills designed for investing and stock trading.

 To help you have a deeper idea of how specific degrees gear you for investing and stock trading careers, here is a more defined look at the responsibilities and roles of these jobs.

-Stock Trading.
 The primary role of a stock trader is buying and selling stocks.
 In most cases, we were made to believe in movies that stock traders spend a huge chunk of their time yelling out orders on the stock exchange floor.
 However, that is not the case.
 Of course, there are still traders who prefer doing this auction-style method, but the more modern ones spend most of their days in front of the computer, electronically buying and selling stocks.

 Stock traders conduct analysis and research continuously so they can pinpoint possible price patterns of stocks.
-Meaning, they always have to keep a close eye on the daily movements of the financial market and the economic trends.
+Meaning, that they always have to keep a close eye on the daily movements of the financial market and the economic trends.
 Using up-to-date information, stock traders make intelligent buying and selling decisions.

 Asset management investing positions include portfolio managers, research analysts, or financial advisors.
-Investment banking careers, on the other hand, include corporate finance, equity, and fixed income research, derivatives, brokerage, emerging markets, and research analysts (the position exists both in investment banking and asset management).
+Investment banking careers, on the other hand, include corporate finance, equity, fixed income research, derivatives, brokerage, emerging markets, and research analysts (the position exists both in investment banking and asset management).

 Investing positions have so many options, and all these have a similar focus on analysis, research, and numbers.
 Investing careers, much like trading positions, require professionals to spend an awful lot of time in front of the computer, working with numbers.

-The Undergraduate Degrees
+Undergraduate Degrees for Investors

 Generally speaking, the six college degrees suitable for investing and stock trading are: